tsugicloud/ami-sql/README.md

 Making an Autoscaling Group Using the AMI
 =========================================

-It is good for testing to make your Launch Configuration and AutoScaling Group without automatically adding them to your Target Group for your ELB.
+It is good for testing to intiially make your Launch Configuration and AutoScaling Group without automatically adding them to your Target Group for your ELB.
 This way you can get things right and verify by going to the IP address in the web browser and SSHing in to look around before you add it to the Target Group.

-First make a Launch Configuration exactly like apinning spinning up an EC2 instance.
+First make a Launch Configuration exactly like spinning spinning up an EC2 instance.
 Then make an autoscaling group that uses that launch configuration.
-You can't exit a Launch Configuration but you can copy a Launch Config and make a new one to tweak.
+You can't edit a Launch Configuration but you can copy a Launch Config and make a new one to tweak.

 A good testing trick as you make and test new launch configurations is to edit the ASG and